Picovoice/rhino/binding/rust/README.md

 The context file is a Speech-to-Intent context created either using [Picovoice Console](https://picovoice.ai/console/) or one of the default contexts available on [Rhino's GitHub repository](/resources/contexts).

 The sensitivity of the engine can be tuned using the `sensitivity` parameter.
 It is a floating point number within [0, 1].
 A higher sensitivity value results in fewer misses at the cost of (potentially) increasing the erroneous inference rate.
-You can also override the default Rhino model (.pv), which is needs to be done when using a non-English context.
+You can also override the default Rhino model (.pv), which is needs to be done when using a non-English context:

 ```rust
 let rhino: Rhino = RhinoBuilder::RhinoBuilder::new("/path/to/context/file.rhn")